redshifting/um7java/README.md

 client.setDataRate(UM7Attributes.NMEA.Health, UM7Attributes.Frequency.NMEA.FreqOFF);
 ```

-* For GPS `UM7Attributes.Gps` and GSP Satelite Details `UM7Attributes.GpsSateliteDetails` packet rate should be one of
+* For GPS `UM7Attributes.Gps` and GPS Satelite Details `UM7Attributes.GpsSateliteDetails` packet rate should be one of
 `UM7Attributes.Frequency.Gps.*` (only 2 values)

 ```